nickbradley/typescript-promise-example/README.md

 > As a side note, `handleSuccess` and `handleError` are just variables that happen to be functions.
-This is an elegant way to make your code more clear but it messes up the order of exectuion. the console.log inside these function will only be executed *after* the promise was resolved or rejected.
+This is an elegant way to make your code more clear but it messes up how we humans read the code execution.
+> The `console.log` inside these function will only be executed *after* the promise was resolved or rejected.

-> If this syntax is a little bit confusing, the same script could be written like this:
+If this syntax is a little bit confusing, the same script could be written like this:

 ```typescript